Myth 1: RCS Has No Added Value… Everybody Already Has WhatsApp or WeChat

 There already is a plethora of channels via which end-users are communicating.
 There’s WhatsApp, Facebook Messenger, Viber, WeChat.
 And the future probably has many other channels in store for us.
 One thing is certain, as an enterprise you often can’t afford to miss out on any of them if you want to reach your target audience via their preferred channel.

-- Natively available on Android and Windows smartphones, including all recent smart phones of market leader Samsung running Android 9.0 or higher.
-No third-party apps required.
+1. Natively available on Android and Windows smartphones, including all recent smartphones of market leader Samsung running Android 9.0 or higher.
+No third-party apps are required.
 Sending an RCS message to a phone or network that does not support RCS will convert its content to an SMS instead.

-a.
-Dynamic content such as videos, forms, GIFs and surveys
+- Dynamic content such as videos, forms, GIFs, and surveys

 There is also one major concern to take into consideration when implementing RCS.
 Unlike for example WhatsApp, RCS does not provide end-to-end encryption.
 Depending on the content and the demands of users, this might impact the decision whether or not to go for RCS.